hashicorp/terraform/website/intro/getting-started/install.html.markdown

 variable was not set up properly.
 Please go back and ensure that your `PATH` variable contains the directory where Terraform was installed.

-~> **Note:** Terraform Providers are seperate binaries and are installed automatically by Terraform based on your configuraiton files.

 ## Next Steps

 Time to [build infrastructure](/intro/getting-started/build.html) using a